tguzik/valueclasses/README.md

 changing all invocations?
 How soon would you know that something isn't right?
 Of course, this should come up in unit tests, but that depends on their quality.

-Instead of relying on something that *might* be there and *might* find the mistake, the idea is to enforce this at compilation stage.
+Instead of relying on something that *might* be there and *might* find the mistake, the idea is to enforce correctness at compilation stage.
 This way most of the mistakes will be weeded out by the time the tests are ran.
 Let's take a look at this method signature:

 ```java
 public void updateAccountBalance( CustomerId customerId,